The Crypto Report

 Raywear Gear has developed a clothing line designed to protect workers from harmful ultraviolet, visible, and infrared rays.
 Prolonged exposure to these rays can lead to melanoma, a type of skin cancer.

 The American Cancer Society found that more people in the US are diagnosed with skin cancer each year than all other types of skin cancer combined with melanoma accounting for three-fourths of skin cancer fatalities.

 The California-based company offers long and short sleeve shirts, face guards, beanies and protective eyewear.
-Raywear is currently accepting pre-orders, offering a bundle for US$99.Join our Crypto, Blockchain and Cannabis Telegram group here
+Raywear is currently accepting pre-orders, offering a bundle for US$99.Join Proactive’s Crypto, Blockchain and Cannabis Telegram group here